NGEET/fates-users-guide/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to the FATES Users Guide
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**FATES** (Functionally Assembled Terrestrial Ecosystem Simulator) is a numerical terrestrial ecosystem model.
+Its development and support is primarily supported by the Department of Energy's Office of Science, through the Next Generation Ecosystem Experiment - Tropics (NGEE-T) project.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

-   This is a tutorial.
+   This documentation is currently under development.

 Contents
 --------

 .. toctree::

-   usage
-   api
+   Tutorials
+   Overview
+   How-To
+   Reference